Center Township Grade and High School

-Center Township Grade and High School, also known as Mays Elementary School, is a historic school building located at Rushville, Rush County, Indiana.
+Center Township Grade and High School, also known as Mays Elementary School, is a historic school building located at Rushville, Indiana.
 It was built in 1929, and is a 2 1/2-story, brick building with Classical Revival and Prairie School style design elements.
 It has a flat topped hipped roof, overhanging eaves, and sparse stone and brick detailing.

 It was listed on the National Register of Historic Places in 2004.